Get the Marcus mobile banking app

 Before jumping into the different retirement accounts independent contractors may want to consider, let’s talk numbers.

-To get started, we need to slightly modify a guideline about saving 10 to 15% of your income for retirement.
-For salaried employees (folks who receive regular, predictable paychecks) the math could be pretty straightforward.
+To get started, we need to slightly modify a guideline about saving 10% to 15% of your income for retirement.
+For salaried employees (those who receive regular, predictable paychecks), the math could be pretty straightforward.
 They just need to look at a paycheck, pick a percentage between 10 and 15, and that’s it!
 They have a retirement savings target to meet every time money rolls in.

 But when you’re self-employed, how much you earn and when you get paid can fluctuate.
-With a simple tweak, this same retirement savings guideline that works for salaried employees could work for independent contractors: Consider saving 10% to 15% of what you earn per year instead of per paycheck.
+So, consider saving at least 10% to 15% of what you earn per year instead of per paycheck.
+With this simple tweak, the same retirement savings guideline that works for salaried employees could work for independent contractors.

 If you need help figuring out an appropriate savings target for your retirement goals, you may want to consult with a financial advisor who could crunch the numbers for you.

-Some ways you could figure out much to save in retirement accounts every year
+Some ways you could figure out how much to save in retirement accounts every year

-If you’re on track to make about the same amount as you did last year, pull out your tax return and check out your adjusted gross income.
-This is how much you netted after deductions and other approved adjustments.
-It’s also the number you can use to calculate your 10-15% retirement savings target.
+If you’re on track to make about the same amount as you did last year, pull out your tax return and check your adjusted gross income.
+This is how much you netted after deductions and other adjustments.
+It’s also the number you can use to calculate your 10% to 15% retirement savings target.

 For example, if your adjusted gross income was $100,000, your target might be to save somewhere between $10,000 and $15,000 for the year.
 No matter how you decide to break that up – whether you put away a set amount once a month or just send funds bit by bit as you get paid – at least you’ll have a concrete number to aim for.

-You could also pull up six months of paystubs and estimate what you netted after sending in half the year’s estimated taxes.
-You can consider multiplying that number by 10-15% and making that your retirement savings target for the next six months.
+You could also pull up six months of pay stubs and estimate what you netted after sending in half the year’s estimated taxes.
+You can consider multiplying that number by 10% to 15% and making that your retirement savings target for the next six months.

 Is this really what all freelancers should be saving for retirement?

 The 10% to 15% guideline can be a good starting point and provide some structure.
-But how much you may need to save for retirement depends on a variety of things such as your age.
+But how much you may need to save for retirement depends on a variety of things such as your age and your retirement goals.
 To help you consider how much you may want to save overall, plug in some numbers in our retirement calculator.

 A 401(k) for independent contractors